unixbigot/gozer/README.md

 christopher_biggs    e5cdREDACTEDf921 192.168.191.1--192.168.191.254 devices belonging to Christopher Biggs
 ```

-With flags, it can show all the hosts:
+With flags, it can show all the peers:

 ```bash
 chris@Auric: () You are in ~/src/go/me/gozer (master)